kristopolous/fiction/framework.md

   * what if something(x) is expensive?

 Let's do something about it!
 A cache!
-By forcing refactoring to require cache-invalidation and naming, the two hardest parts of programming, you've forced an increased the underlying complexity in an effort to decrease it.
+By forcing refactoring to require cache-invalidation and naming, the two hardest parts of programming, you've forced an increase in the underlying complexity in an effort to decrease it.

 Our refactored code is now: